FineiasAntonio/work-order/README.md

 # Work Order API

-Some workshops recieve a lot of services per day and most of them don't have any solution to organize the data of clients services and order.
-Thinking about that, i made this API to solve this issue and promote a work more confortable.
+Some workshops receive a lot of services per day and most of them don't have any solution to organize the data of clients services and order.
+Thinking about that, i made this API to solve this issue and promote more confortable work.

 # Technologies